gi-ev/LNI-proceedings/README.md

 - Install PDFtk using `choco install pdftk`

-### Proceedings
+### Generating the proceedings

-1. Check that LNI-Startseiten.docx is the latest version retrieved from <https://www.gi.de/fileadmin/redaktion/Autorenrichtlinien/LNI-Startseiten.docx>.
-2. Adapt `LNI-Startseiten.docx` to your conference.
-3. Adapt `pages=5-6` at `\includepdf[pagecommand={\thispagestyle{empty}},pages=5-6]{LNI-Startseiten.pdf}` to match the page numbers of your foreword and sponsoring.
+1. Request [DOI](https://en.wikipedia.org/wiki/Digital_object_identifier) prefix from GI
-4. Get the cover page ready.
-Template is available at <https://www.gi.de/fileadmin/redaktion/Autorenrichtlinien/LNI-Cover-Vorlage.ppt>.
+2. Get the cover page ready.
+   The template is available at <https://www.gi.de/fileadmin/redaktion/Autorenrichtlinien/LNI-Cover-Vorlage.ppt>.
-   This preparation gives you the necessary information for step 5.
+   This preparation provides you the necessary information for the next step.
    You also need to submit the cover to the GI and to the printing service.
-5. Adapt `config.tex` to your conference.
+3. Adapt `config.tex` to your conference.
-   Here, you also set the [DOI](https://en.wikipedia.org/wiki/Digital_object_identifier) prefix used for generating a unique DOI for each paper.
+   Here, you also set the DOI prefix used for generating a unique DOI for each paper.
+4. Check that LNI-Startseiten.docx is the latest version retrieved from <https://www.gi.de/fileadmin/redaktion/Autorenrichtlinien/LNI-Startseiten.docx>.
+5. Adapt `LNI-Startseiten.docx` to your conference.
+6. Adapt `pages=5-6` at `\includepdf[pagecommand={\thispagestyle{empty}},pages=5-6]{LNI-Startseiten.pdf}` to match the page numbers of your foreword and sponsoring.
 6. Create all paper folders using a naming scheme.
 See `papers/naming-scheme.txt`.
    `[Category][NumberOfSubcategory]-[NumberWithinSession]`.
 7. Collect all papers.
 Place the source and the pdf within each paper's folder.